-Caring for our Watersheds received its second major environmental award in 2011 – the Fred Heal Conservation Award!
+Caring for our Watersheds received a second major environmental award in 2011 – the Fred Heal Conservation Award!

 Almost all of Nutrien’s Western Canadian operations sit inside the Saskatchewan River Basin, and an advocacy group bent on keeping those waterways clean and healthy just gave Nutrien an award for choosing to be part of the solution.

-“What a wonderful honour,” says Lindsey Metheral, Sustainability and Stakeholder Relations Coordinator.
+“What a wonderful honour,” says Lindsey Verhaeghe, 2011 Sustainability and Stakeholder Relations Coordinator.
 “It is extremely gratifying to be acknowledged by a major environmental organization and to be a part of a program that is making positive changes to the state of our local watershed.”

 The Fred Heal Conservation Award recognizes a community, organization or business that has taken direct initiative in preserving and/or enhancing the health of the Saskatchewan River Basin.